Illegal structures, scant regard for fire safety norms led to loss of lives in fires in Delhi | Entertainment

 In March this year, seven people were killed in a fire that ravaged several shanties in Gokumpuri.

-But the movie outing turned into a mayhem as a massive blaze broke out during the 3 pm show.
+Two years after the Uphaar tragedy, a fire had broken out in a chemical godown in Lal Kuan and had engulfed an adjoining building claiming 57 lives.

-Days after the Anaj Mandi blaze, the national capital woke up to another fire tragedy, which claimed the lives of nine people.
+Days after the Anaj Mandi blaze, Delhi woke up to another fire tragedy, which claimed nine lives.
 A massive fire ripped through a three-storey residential-cum-commercial building in outer Delhi's Kirari area, killing nine people, including three children.

 Fourteen years after the Uphaar tragedy, a fire broke out at a meeting organised for transgenders in Nand Nagri, where almost 10,000 people had gathered, leaving 14 dead and nearly 30 injured.